 Edward even won the Academy Award® for producing Shakespeare in Love.

 What Will needs is a muse, and she appears in the form of the beautiful and betrothed Lady Viola.
-The path of true love does not run smooth for Will, but the joys and tragedy of his own life find their way onto the page in a moving, witty and spellbinding tale.
+The path of true love does not run smoothly for Will, but the joys and tragedy of his own life find their way onto the page in a moving, witty, and spellbinding tale.

 The list goes on.
 Edward has had a remarkable career so far and still has much more to give.
 Speaking to Edward was like sitting in my persona filmmaking masterclass.
-We discuss ho he made the jump from a low budget comedy to epic historical dramas, his creative process, navigating Hollywood, directing some of the biggest movie stars in the world and much more.
+We discuss how he made the jump from a low-budget comedy to epic historical dramas, his creative process, navigating Hollywood, directing some of the biggest movie stars in the world, and much more.

 Prepare to take notes on this one tribe.
 Enjoy my conversation with Edward Zwick